oggehllc/oggeh-html-parser/README.md

 ```
 Where `$flag` is an optional variable, which you can use to map the language code to a country code (_defined at locale.json_).

-##### If you want to iterate over a specific property at the API response, use the `iterate` attribute to specify that property, for example:
+##### c.
+If you want to iterate over a specific property at the API response, use the `iterate` attribute to specify that property, for example:
 ```
 <oggeh method="get.album" label="{$param2}" select="caption,thumbnail,regular" iterate="items">
   <div oggeh-repeat>